nerdschoolbergen/git/exercises/exercise-3.md

 - Right click on the line `<Merge Conflict>` in Output.
 It should give you the option to Select lines from A/B. Pick one.

-Save the file and close KDiff3 enitrely.
+Save the file and close KDiff3 entirely.
 The terminal should resume and fininsh the previous `git mergetool` command which has been locking the terminal until now.

 - Type `git status` into your terminal